Hurricane Beryl: Greater Antilles

-Hurricane Beryl produced gusty winds and rough surf in the Dominican Republic.
+Beryl produced gusty winds and rough surf in the Dominican Republic.
 The hurricane displaced 89 people and cut service to 57 aqueducts.
 Large waves scattered debris on a section of the Las Américas Highway in Santo Domingo.
 Storm surge flooding was reported in the neighborhood of Ciudad Nueva, detouring traffic.
+Four dwellings were destroyed by storm surge in La Ciénaga, Barahona, where an additional three houses were damaged.
 A landslide destroyed a home in La Zurza.
 Multiple beachfront shops in Boca Chica were damaged by rough waves.
-Four dwellings were destroyed by storm surge in La Ciénaga, Barahona, where an additional three houses were damaged.
 The hurricane caused minimal damage in neighboring Haiti.
 Roads and agricultural lands along the southern coast were flooded.
 Fishing boats and other properties were also impacted.

 Beryl brushed the southern coast of Jamaica on July 3, with strong winds and rain, causing significant damage to homes, crops and infrastructure.
 Four people were killed on the island.
 One woman died when she was struck by a falling tree, another man was killed when he was swept away by floodwaters, and a second man died a day after Beryl passed the island when a wall collapsed on him.
 Also, the body of an elderly woman was recovered from a pond on July 6.
 The Jamaican Public Service Company stated that over 400,000 people were without power.
 The storm’s center passed about 45 mi from Kingston, where peak sustained winds of 48 mph were recorded, with gusts up to 81 mph; rainfall of 10.60 in was recorded on the northeast side the city.
 A small portion of roof over a passenger boarding pier was damaged at the Norman Manley International Airport in Kingston.
+In Westmoreland, about 80 houses were destroyed.
+13,500 houses were damaged by Beryl.
+Agricultural damages were estimated at $15.9 million.
 Total damage on the island reached J$32 billion (US$204 million).

 Flash floods and mudslides were reported across the Cayman Islands as Beryl passed.
-There were no reports of serious damage.
 The center of the storm passed just 40 mi south of Grand Cayman Island.
 Nearly 6,000 on the island were affected by power outages.
 Peak sustained winds were measured at 44 mph at Owen Roberts International Airport, with gusts up to 54 mph.

 Mexico

 Beryl brought heavy rains and high winds to Cancún and the Riviera Maya resort district along the Caribbean coast of Quintana Roo, resulting in downed trees and power lines, and damage to many roofs; there was also widespread flooding.
 Many areas lost electricity, including Tulum, Cozumel, and Islas Mujeres municipalities.
 Tourist infrastructure was without major damage.
 Beryl's high winds also resulted in fallen trees and power outages in Campeche, including Hopelchén Municipality.

-Karen Clark & Company places storm damage losses in Mexico at $90 million.
+Karen Clark & Company placed storm damage losses in Mexico at $90 million.